MaxTafrov/todo-list/README.md

 * 🔗 LinkedIn [Maxim Tafrov](https://www.linkedin.com/in/maxim-tafrov-56a243378/)

-⭐ Не забудь поставить звёздочку этому репозиторию, если он тебе понравился! 😉
+⭐ Don't forget to star this repository if you liked the project! 😉